paperbits/paperbits-logrocket/README.md

 ```

 ## Usage
-Add imports and registration `startup.design.ts` file of your project:
+Add imports and registration to `startup.design.ts` file of your project:

 ```ts
 import { LogRocketDesignModule } from "@paperbits/logrocket/logrocket.design.module";